Siri’s next frontier is human intelligence, not AI

 A few days before Apple’s keynote at Monday’s WWDC, I declared that no aspect of the company’s announcements would matter more than the news relating to Siri.
 Though Apple did end up devoting a fair amount of the two-hour presentation to its voice assistant, the new developments were less of a showcase for AI than I expected.
 Nor did they overshadow the morning’s other reveals relating to iOS, MacOS, WatchOS, and tvOS.
 Still, Siri is going to get a meaningfully new direction when iOS 12 ships this fall.

 The key is a new feature called shortcuts, akin to the “routines” in Google’s Assistant and Amazon’s Alexa.
-Shortcuts will let you set Siri up to perform an action or series of actions when it hears you speak a particular command.
+Shortcuts will let you set up Siri to perform an action or series of actions when it hears you speak a particular command.
 (You’ll be able to choose from a library of shortcuts or roll your own, and will be able to initiate a shortcut by tapping as well as speaking.)
-These actions will be able to dig into the functionality of a third-party app: Apple’s examples included a shortcut which lets you use a Tile locator gizmo to find your keys, and another which allows you to pull up travel information from within the Kayak App.
+These actions will be able to dig into the functionality of a third-party app: Apple’s examples included a shortcut that lets you use a Tile locator gizmo to find your keys, and another that allows you to pull up travel information from within the Kayak app.

-Shortcuts will tie into Siri’s suggestions, an existing feature which is getting beefed up in iOS 12.
+Shortcuts will tie into Siri’s suggestions, an existing feature that is getting beefed up in iOS 12.
 It’ll present you with shortcuts you might need based on contextual clues.
 One of Apple’s examples will switch your phone to Do Not Disturb when you’re at a movie.
 Another will send a message to a meeting organizer if you’re running late (presumably based on your calendar items and GPS location).

 Shortcuts will be available across the iPhone, iPad, Apple Watch, and HomePod.
 (They look like they could be especially useful on an Apple Watch, since they can achieve complex tasks without requiring you to poke around at your watch’s tiny interface.)
 Their importance to the iOS platform will go beyond Siri itself; power users have begged Apple for more automation features within iOS for years, and that’s exactly what shortcuts offer.